9 Powerful Ways to Lead a Successful IEP Meeting | Prodigy Math BlogAll Posts

 - Carefully considers every detail

 Want an effective digital tool to support your IEP students?
-Try Prodigy — the zero-cost, curriculum-aligned math platform used by more than 1.5 million teachers and school leaders.School leaders can use Prodigy to:
+Try Prodigy Math Game — a curriculum-aligned math platform that makes supporting students easy with free teacher tools.Teachers can use Prodigy to: